 Ingredients for the glaze

 - ¼ Cup powdered sugar

-- 4 Tbsp milk, at room temperature
+- 4 tablespoon milk, at room temperature

-- Add the dry ingredients to the wet batter in two batches.
-Using spatula. mix well to make a smooth batter.
+- Sift all the dry ingredients together including the chai spice in a separate bowl.
+Add the dry ingredients to the liquid batter in two batches.
+Using spatula mix well to make a smooth batter.

-- Once golden brown on the top and a tester comes out clean, cake is ready to come out of the oven.
+- Preheat oven at 180 C. Add the batter in the prepared tin.
+Bake for 40 – 45 minutes.
+Once golden brown on the top and a tester come out clean, the cake is ready to come out of the oven.

 - Let it cool down completely at room temperature over a wire rack before cutting into pieces.